Firms save $10m a year by placing data centre in Nordics versus the UK

 Eckhoff quoted some incredible statistics that reveal just how critical the situation really is.

 “If everyone on the planet consumed as much energy as the average US or Swedish citizen today we would need four planet Earths to feed this need,” says Eckhoff.

 “As Norway's state secretary mentioned earlier, the globe's population is set to reach almost 10 billion by 2050, which makes our current energy usage non-sustainable.

-Eckhoff asserts the data centre industry currently accounts for 2 percent of global C02 emissions and three percent of industry.
+Eckhoff asserts the data center industry currently accounts for 2 percent of global C02 emissions and three percent of industry.

 “As everybody here knows, that C02 and energy consumption is only going up,” Eckhoff says.

-“416.2 terawatt hours of electricity was used to power the world’s data centres in 2016, far higher than UK’s total consumption.”
+“416.2 terawatt hours of electricity was used to power the world's data centers in 2016, far higher than UK's total consumption.

-Eckhoff used another staggering example, where on today’s conditions Japan’s data centres will consume its entire electricity supply by 2020.
+Eckhoff used another staggering example, where on today's conditions Japan's data centers will consume its entire electricity supply by 2020.

 The solution, Eckhoff says, is the Nordic region where there is the ‘ideal climate and a very stable power-grid.'

 The last three years has seen a boom in the region, with companies like Amazon, Apple and Google all announcing new data center facilities in the area – and Eckhoff says among other reasons, this comes down to substantial cost savings.